haicheviet/personal-space/site/content/posts/tailscale-for-your-friendly-work-vpn/index.en.md

 $ ssh /path/to/private_key ec2-user@10.0.26.12
 ```

-If RDS instances are created without public accessibility, the hostname is resolved with a private IP address outside the VPC.
+If you need to access other services such as AWS RDS database that are created without public accessibility, the hostname is resolved with a private IP address outside the VPC.
 This IP address belongs to the advertised routes.

 You can access RDB instances from the Tailscale network in the same way.